Skip to main content

 Some of the good qualities that we see from these MSPs include:

-• Proactively identifying and presenting new tools to enhance the institution’s information security posture
+• Proactively identifying and presenting new tools to enhance the institution’s information security posture.

-• Working as a partner by learning about the institution and customizing solutions to its unique needs
+• Working as a partner by learning about the institution and customizing solutions to its unique needs.

-• Maintaining detailed and accurate documentation for the institution’s system configurations and ongoing monitoring
+• Maintaining detailed and accurate documentation for the institution’s system configurations and ongoing monitoring.

-• Being responsive to initial and follow up exam/audit documentation requests
+• Being responsive to initial and follow up exam/audit documentation requests.

-• Being responsive to exam/audit recommendations by implementing remediation measures in a timely manner
+• Being responsive to exam/audit recommendations by implementing remediation measures in a timely manner.

 Some of the red flags that we see from other MSPs include:

-• Providing security status reports that contain errors or are hard to understand
+• Providing security status reports that contain errors or are hard to understand.

-• Lack of detailed and accurate documentation for the institution’s system configurations and ongoing monitoring
+• Lack of detailed and accurate documentation for the institution’s system configurations and ongoing monitoring.

-• Failing to notify the institution prior to making changes that may compromise security or impact system availability
+• Failing to notify the institution prior to making changes that may compromise security or impact system availability.

-• Slow response to documentation requests for exams/audits or charging additional fees to provide this information
+• Slow response to documentation requests for exams/audits or charging additional fees to provide this information.

-• Refusing to implement exam/audit recommendations due to lack of technical knowledge or in cases where the recommendations do not fit into the MSP’s “standard configuration”
+• Refusing to implement exam/audit recommendations due to lack of technical knowledge or in cases where the recommendations do not fit into the MSP’s “standard configuration.”

-Ensuring the Right Partnership
+Ensuring the right partnership

 At Young & Associates, we understand the unique needs and challenges faced by financial institutions.
-Our IT consulting services are tailored to help you navigate the complexities of technology solutions while ensuring regulatory compliance and information security.
+Our IT consulting services help you navigate the complexities of technology solutions while ensuring regulatory compliance and information security.
 Contact us today to learn more about how we can support your institution’s IT needs.

 In the ever-changing landscape of financial services, cybersecurity emerges as a paramount concern for credit unions and their members.
 As regulatory scrutiny on information security intensifies each year, it’s essential for credit unions to stay vigilant and adaptable.
-This involves drawing insights from incident response exercises, threat intelligence, and industry benchmarks to bolster resilience and agility while ensuring compliance amidst evolving threats
+This involves drawing insights from incident response exercises, threat intelligence, and industry benchmarks to bolster resilience and agility while ensuring compliance amidst evolving threats.

 In 2024, the National Credit Union Administration (NCUA) emphasizes the critical importance of cybersecurity as part of its regulatory oversight.
 This highlights the urgent need for credit unions to strengthen their cyber defenses and resilience.
 In the face of an increasingly complex threat landscape, credit unions must prioritize cyber security measures to protect member data and maintain seamless operations.
 From rigorous information security examinations to strict compliance with NCUA’s information security requirements, credit unions must uphold stringent standards to ensure operational continuity and safeguard sensitive information.
 In today’s digitally interconnected and rapidly advancing technological landscape, it’s vital to adopt a proactive approach to detecting and responding to cyber risks with utmost precision.

-1. Holistic Risk Assessment and Management
+1. Holistic risk assessment and management

 Credit unions must adopt a proactive stance towards risk management by conducting thorough assessments of cyber threats, vulnerabilities, and potential impact scenarios.
 At the core of effective cybersecurity governance lies the comprehensive risk assessment process.
 By identifying and prioritizing potential threats, vulnerabilities, and impact scenarios, credit unions lay the groundwork for developing targeted risk mitigation strategies.

-2. Vendor Risk Management
+2. Vendor risk management

 Ensuring effective cybersecurity compliance for credit unions demands vigilant vendor risk management.
 The NCUA underscores the criticality of reviewing third-party contracts to discern incident reporting obligations.
 This comprehension of responsibilities and liabilities outlined in vendor contracts fosters seamless collaboration, prompt response to cyber incidents, and adherence to reporting requirements.

-3. Incident Monitoring and Documentation Protocols
+3. Incident monitoring and documentation protocols

 Credit unions must implement robust incident monitoring and documentation protocols to strengthen cyber resilience.
 Swift detection and containment of cyber threats are facilitated by effective incident monitoring, while comprehensive documentation enables timely reporting and compliance with regulatory mandates.
 By maintaining detailed records of cyber incidents, credit unions enhance transparency and accountability in their cybersecurity practices.